jameslnewell/xhr-mock/docs/_howto/simulate_timeout.md

   - name:
     content:
 content_markdown: |-
-  Return a `Promise` that never resolves or rejects.
+  Returns a `Promise` that never resolves or rejects.

   A number of major libraries don't use the `timeout` event and use `setTimeout()` instead.
 Therefore, in order to mock timeouts in major libraries, we have to wait for the specified amount of time anyway.
   {: .info }